bluesky/bluesky/doc/source/msg.rst

 Users can register their own coroutines to add custom commands, though this is very rarely necessary.

-Some message types do not involve communication with hardware.
+Some commands do not involve communication with hardware.
 For example, ``Msg('sleep', None, 5)`` causes the RunEngine to sleep for 5 seconds. ``None`` is a placeholder for the "object" (Device) which is not applicable for a ``'sleep'`` command.
 Just as plans should never communicate with hardware